 Definition

 Malware is malicious software designed to damage a computer or network, or to steal data.
-It can take many forms, such as viruses, worms, Trojans or spyware.
+It can take many forms, such as viruses, worms, Trojan horses or spyware.
 Malware is often concealed in legitimate files or propagated through malicious links and attachments.

 Types of malware

-There are many different types of malware, each with its own characteristics. objectives.
-Viruses are programs that spread by infecting files, and can cause significant damage.
+There are different types of malware, each with its own characteristics and goals.
+Viruses are programs that spread by infecting files and can cause significant damage.
 Worms spread from one computer to another by exploiting system vulnerabilities.
-Trojans appear as legitimate programs but contain malicious features.
-Spyware is designed to collect information about users without their consent.
+Trojans pose as legitimate programs but contain malicious features.
+Spyware is designed to collect user information without their consent.

 Impact on systems